calchiwo/WodiNote/README.md

 ## Features

-✅ Fully offline — your notes never leave your device
+✅ Fully offline: your notes never leave your device

-✅ AES-256-GCM encryption — strongest privacy for your data
+✅ AES-256-GCM encryption: strongest privacy for your data

 ✅ Simple, clean, and intuitive interface